hoangduytran/blender-manual/manual/addons/baking/vdm_brush_baker.rst

 ----

 - While Sculpting make sure to mask the borders of the plane for a better result.
 - If your VDM brush gets cut off at the corners, you can increase the size inside the texture panel of the brush settings to 1.1 or 1.2 for each axis.
 - A vdm-resolution of 512 px or lower is usually enough.
-Unless you have extremely detailed sculptings
+Unless you have extremely detailed sculptings.